 - 7300 BCE – peas, wild pears

 - 6000 BCE – domesticated animals, emmer and einkorn wheat

 That the colonists participated in an early maritime economy is attested by obsidian sourced from 80 miles across the sea, and by large fish bones indicative of deep sea fishing.

 The LBK culture began around 5500 BCE in the middle Danube and in 500 years extended from the Seine to the Dnieper.
 Its growth was fueled by its complete neolithic package imported to Europe from western Anatolia over a millennium before.
 A study from England shows that transition from Mesolithic to Neolithic diet could happen suddenly and completely when the complete package became available.
 But in other areas, a more gradual and selective transition seems to have been the norm.

 Early on, one sees an LBK advance close to our northern European focus area, in southwest Netherlands.
-The agrarian newcomers followed the loess belt across Europe to Belgium and then north along the River Maas to the Netherlands’ Graetheide plateau, whose soil is derived from a large loess accumulation.
-Because the resident hunter-gatherers tended not to occupy the upland loess belt, these rich agricultural areas may have been mostly free space for unchallenged settlement by new colonists.
+The agrarian newcomers followed the loess belt across Europe to the area of Belgium, and then north along the River Maas to the Netherlands’ Graetheide plateau, whose soil is derived from a large loess accumulation.
+Because the resident hunter-gatherers tended not to occupy the upland loess belt, these rich agricultural areas may have been mostly free space for settlement by new colonists with minimal challenge.